Ivenzo Comvalius

-Ivenzo Ricky Comvalius (born on 24 June 1997), is a Surinamese professional football player who plays for Lorca Deportiva in Spain, and the Surinamese national team.
+Ivenzo Ricky Comvalius (born on 24 June 1997), is a Surinamese professional footballer who plays for NSC Nijkerk and the Surinamese national team.

 Club career

 Comvalius had a trial with Dutch club Almere City in 2018.
-In summer 2019, he joined AS Trenčín of the Fortuna Liga on a 3-year deal.
+In summer 2019, he joined AS Trenčín of the Fortuna Liga on a three-year deal.
 Comvalius made his debut by starting in a 1–1 draw against Ružomberok.
 He was replaced in the 73rd minute by Milan Corryn.
 Comvalius scored the equalizer against Spartak Trnava, that ended in a 2–1 win, marking his first official goal for the club.

 International career

-Comvalius was named to Suriname's squad for the 2021 CONCACAF Gold Cup on June 25, 2021.
+Comvalius was named to Suriname's squad for the 2021 CONCACAF Gold Cup on 25 June 2021.